yochaigal/cairn/wip/2e/pointcrawls.md

 - Number any potential points of interest on the map.
 - Identify potential routes between each point, noting obvious roads, trails, and waterways.
 Indicate any sites that lack connecting routes to other points.
-- Indicate the rough travel time (in days) between any two points, accounting for the party's speed, terrain, weather, and other elements of play that might affect the journey.
+- Indicate the rough travel time (in Watches or days of travel) between any two points, accounting for the party's speed, terrain, weather, and other elements of play that might affect the journey.

 ### Example